 If you can’t afford the surgery on your own.
 On the other hand, Medicare may cover your surgery expenses if an accident causes injury and requires reconstructive surgery.
 Reconstructive operations reimbursements may include glass eye surgery, vision or hearing restoration, and ear or nose reconstruction.

-How can I figure out if my plastic surgery is covered by Medicare?
+How can I figure out if Medicare covers my plastic surgery?

 First, speak to your doctor to determine if Medicare covers the procedure.
 Then verify with Medicare or your Medicare Advantage plan.